parabirb/parabirb/README.md

 ```

 # parabirb
-hi! i write shitty software with a special focus on cryptography.
+hi! i write shitty software with a special focus on cryptography, and also currently intern at @coinpilot-com.

 ## licensing
 all projects on my github are public domain unless explicitly stated otherwise.